Zulemania/Capstone-full-stack-project/README.md

  - Define your Procfile
  - Push your code to github
  - Connect your repository to heroku
- - Click on deploy option
+ - Click on the deploy option

 ### Running the server

-First, you have to start the postgresql swrvice by running the following command
+First, you have to start the postgresql service by running the following command

 ```bash
 brew services start postgresql
 ```

-Then, createdb by running
+Then, create database by running
 ```
 dropdb capstone
 createdb capstone